Umme Kulsum Smrity

 Umme Kulsum Smrity (born 1 January 1963) is a Bangladesh Awami League politician and a former Jatiya Sangsad member representing the Gaibandha-3 constituency during 2020–2024.

 Early life

 Smrity was born on 1 January 1963.
 She graduated with a law degree.

 Career

-Smrity was elected to parliament from reserved seat as a Bangladesh Awami League candidate in 2014.
-She is the General Secretary of the Central Committee of Bangladesh Krishak League.
-She was elected to Parliament from Gaibandha-3 in a by-election on 21 March 2020.
+Smrity was elected to parliament from a reserved seat as a Bangladesh Awami League candidate in 2014.
+She is the general secretary of the Central Committee of Bangladesh Krishak League.
+She was elected to parliament from Gaibandha-3 in a by-election on 21 March 2020.